Skip to content

 Tabs§

-In addition to the system tabs (“Info”, “Schedules”, “Location”, “Team”, “Resources”, “Tasks”, “Prices”, “Contacts”, “Attachments”, “History”, “Reports” and “Permissions”), a Yesplan administrator can add custom data tabs.
-Custom data fields, which are also set by an administrator, are displayed on these tabs.
-Custom data fields can also be displayed in the right column of several system tabs.
+A Yesplan administrator can add custom tabs in addition to the system tabs (“Info”, “Schedules”, “Location”, “Team”, “Resources”, “Tasks”, “Prices”, “Contacts”, “Attachments”, “History”, “Reports” and “Permissions”).
+Custom data fields, which are also set by an administrator, appear on these tabs.
+However, you can also display custom data fields in the right column of several system tabs.
 An administrator can hide one or more tabs from certain users.
-As a consequence, it is possible that not all tabs mentioned are visible.
+As a consequence, it’s possible that you can’t see all tabs that are mentioned.

 Tip